-The following pages contain the provisions of the Medway Zoning Bylaw and Zoning Map including amendments approved at the May 9, 2022 Town Meeting.
-Please note however, that these amendments have not yet been approved by the Massachusetts Attorney General's office.
-Also provided is a brief history of Medway Zoning Bylaw amendments since its last recodification in May of 2015.
+The following pages contain the provisions of the Medway Zoning Bylaw and Zoning Map including amendments approved at the November 14, 2022 Town Meeting.
+However, please note that these amendments have not yet been approved by the Massachusetts Attorney General's office.
+Also provided is a brief history of amendments to the Medway Zoning Bylaw since its last recodification in May of 2015.
 Notations are also provided throughout the Bylaw to document the dates when text was amended or added.